project-nano/releases/README.md

 ## Why Nano?

-- **Simple**.Simple to learn and easy to use, what you see is what you get.
+- **Simple**: Simple to learn and easy to use，out-of-the-box without any external dependencies.
-- **Robust**.Dynamic status monitor, automated exception handling, seamless resource scale-out, keep service available at any time.
+- **Robust**: The concurrent transaction with automated error handling and resource recycling, cooperating with the failover feature, aim for reliable service.
-- **Intelligent**.From network configuration to service migration, all dirty work handled by the automated process
+- **Intelligent**: From network discovery to instance assemble, all dirty work handled by the automated process.
-- **Flexible**.Open API and fully-functional demo source code, shape anything you want.
+- **Scalable**: Start on a single server, and grow up to tens of thousands of physical nodes in few clicks.
-- **Free**.No trial, no resource limit, use it whatever you like.
+- **Flexible**: Open-sourced with complete REST API,  easy to customize anything you want.
-- **Security**.From instance monitoring to full encryption of data transmission, dynamic protection against data leakage and illegal access
+- **Security**: Authenticated instance monitoring and encrypted data transmission, everything shields from data leakage and illegal access.

 **Features (1.0.0)**